 Athens tram stations on Line 3:

 Asklipieio Voulas – Kolimpitirio – Plateia Esperidon – Aggelou Metaxa – Plateia Katraki – Palaio Dimarheio – Paralia Glyphadas – Kentro Istiploias – Ellinon Olympionikon – Agios Alexandros – 2nd Agia Kosma – 1st Agia Kosma – Elleniko – Loura Alimou – Zephyros – Kalamaki – Marina Alimou – Kalamaki – Pikrodaphni – Edem – Mpatis – Phloisbos – Parko Phloisbou – Trocadero – Agia Skepi – Delta Phalirou – Tzitziphies – Kallithea – Moschato – Nea Phaliro – Stadio Irinis-Philias (SEF)

-The bus network is very large and travelling in this manner is quite cheap.
-This is why buses are also very crowded 🙂
+The bus network is very large and traveling in this manner is quite cheap.
+This is why buses are also very crowded.

 Buses and trolleybuses are available between 05.30 to 00.30.
 The frequency is not predetermined, it depends on the bus line and the time of the day.